HL7/smart-app-launch/input/pages/example-brands.md

 </div><!-- info -->

-*(Note: In practice, when ExampleHospital uses two different EHR vendors to host these different portals, it's possible that each vendor might publish only "their" portion of the content in an endpoint list.
-This is why it's important to populate consistent `Organization.identifier` with a consistent value, allowing apps to merge details from different publication sources into a single card for a streamlined selection UX.)*
+*(Note: In practice, if ExampleHospital uses two different EHR vendors to host these different portals, it's possible that each vendor might publish only "their" portion of the content in an endpoint list.
+This is why it's important to populate `Organization.identifier` with consistent values, allowing apps to merge details from different publication sources into a single card for a streamlined selection UX.
+This guide [recommends the use of normalized website URLs](brands.html#consistent-identifiers-for-organizations) as common identifiers.)*

 [Raw JSON](Bundle-example2.json)